ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/architecture/resources/font.markdown

 [Fonts](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/font.markdown) are used to give a visual flair to any text in a project.
 They can make text unique, memorable and fit into the visual style of the project all at the same time.
-Zero can accept either OpenType font (OTF) and TrueType font (TTF).
+Zilch can accept either OpenType font (OTF) and TrueType font (TTF).

 ## Importing New Fonts

-New font resources can be added in one of two ways: the file can be either dragged and dropped into the editor window, or the Add command can be used by using [Command](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/editor/editorcommands/commands.markdown) : [Add](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/command_reference.markdown#add).
+New font resources can be added in one of two ways: the file can be either dragged and dropped into the editor window, or the Add command can be used by using [Command](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/editor/editorcommands/commands.markdown) : [Add](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/command_reference.markdown#add).